4 Geomorphology

 Modified

 Geomorphology limits the range of soils than can occur at specific locations on the basis of slope, relief, aspect, and drainage.
 Geomorphology can be described at multiple scales, which break down into progressively simpler shapes.
-The data points described in this chapter help the pedologist to do that consistently.
+The system described in this chapter helps the pedologist to do that consistently.
+In this system, the chosen scales are Province (Section 4.1), Landscape (Section 4.2), and Landform (Section 4.3) as described below.
+Some additional, highly local geomorphology parameters are captured when describing the land surface at a site (Chapter 11).

 4.1 Province